danish-foundation-models/datasheets/template/dataset_readme_template.md

 ### Licensing

-The following gives an overview of the licensing in the Dynaword.
+The following gives an overview of the licensing in the DFMv1.
 To get the exact license of the individual datasets check out the individual datasets by clicking the links in the table.
 These license is applied to the constituent data, i.e., the text.
 The collection of datasets (metadata, quality control, etc.) is licensed under [CC-0](https://creativecommons.org/publicdomain/zero/1.0/legalcode.en).

 <!-- START-LICENSE TABLE -->